The best Doro phones

 By Oli McKean

-If you've been looking for a simple phone, you've most likely come across the Doro brand.
+You've probably come across the Doro brand if you're looking for a simple mobile phone.
 But are Doro phones worth buying?
-We've highlighted the best models below.
+We've highlighted the best of the bunch.

-Doro phones are specifically designed to be simple and easy to use.
-They are particularly suited to those who have issues with dexterity, sight or hearing, thanks to features such as large buttons and hearing aid compatibility.
+Doro phones are specifically designed to be easy to use.
+They are particularly suited to those who have issues with dexterity, sight or hearing, thanks to features such as large buttons and hearing-aid compatibility.

-The brand also makes a few 'simple smartphones' (such as the Liberto range), however, which strive to offer the best of both worlds - theoretically they could be just the ticket if you'd like smartphone features in an easier-to-use package.
+However, the brand also makes a few 'simple smartphones', which strive to offer the best of both worlds.
+Theoretically they could be just the ticket if you'd like smartphone features in an easier-to-use package.
 Find out below if they deliver on their promise.